Sub-Module 1.1: Introduction & Basic Images

 curl http://localhost:8080

-Changing existing Containerfiles to use hardened images can be fairly straightforward.
+Changing existing Containerfiles to use hardened images can be fairly straightforward, as in this case.
 To help understand the default settings for hardened images, we provide tables that compare them to upstream versions.
 This not only includes the properties, but also the reasoning behind any changes.

 Step 3: Examine our two images